Moodle and Canvas

 Linking to the Library Catalog

-The URL for the library's catalog is: http://ulysses.calvin.edu.
-Simply copy and paste this address into any Moodle page.
+The URL for the library's catalog is: https://ulysses.calvin.edu.
+Simply copy and paste this address into any course page.

 Linking to a List of Sources in the Library Catalog